 Daydream Labs lets developers animate and build virtual reality not on a flat computer screen, but for the first time inside VR itself.
 They can interact, socialize, offer feedback, and use hand controllers as their virtual creations rise up around them.

 Draw.
 Scan.
 Microwave.
 Erase.
 Repeat ad nauseum.
 The special pen that comes with the Rocketbook Wave lets you draw on what looks like normal paper and then upload the pages instantly to the cloud.
 You can even send it to particular services — iCloud, Evernote, Dropbox, etc. — by filling in certain dots at the bottom of each page.
 Sure, your cloud accounts will be filled with your uncle’s hilarious attempts at political cartoons, but think of all the hours he won’t spend talking.
-Just make sure you can spare the microwave for a while. $27 on Amazon.
+Just make sure you can spare the microwave for a while.